KryspinTrawnik/CafeMVC/README.md

 * Orders managment for admin acceptance/cancel/check
 * Adding images dietinfo tags to Products
 ## Status
 The application is still in progress.
 It is contected to MSSQL database.
-Customer controller and views are fuctioning.
-Currently, I work on Product controller and views.
+Customer, Product, Menu controllers and views are fuctioning.
+Currently, I work on managing  orders from adimn panel.